kristy-games/Rock-Paper-Scissors/Resources/Text/PrivacyPolicy.md

 <br><br>
 <b>Compliance with Privacy Regulations</b>
 <br>
-We are committed to complying with relevant privacy regulations, including but not limited to GDPR, CCPA, VCDPA, CPA, CTDPA, PIPL and QCLAW25.
+We are committed to complying with relevant privacy regulations, including but not limited to GDPR, CPRA, CPA, CTDPA, VCDPA, UCPA, PIPL and QCLAW25.
 Users have specific rights under these regulations, including the right to access, correct, and erase personal data.
 <br><br>
 <b>COPPA Compliance</b>
 <br>